-$$\lim{n\to\infty} \left(\frac{Karl\ Marx}{Adam\ Smith}\right)^n \to 0$$ will be decreasing to 0 (zero) at exponential rate.
-There will be a strong compounding effect, with increasing n, this clearly look like a "contracting" of economic system20.
+$$\lim{n \to \infty} \left( \frac{Karl Marx}{Adam Smith} \right)^{"} \to 0$$ will be decreasing to 0 (zero) at exponential rate.
+There will be a strong compounding effect, with increasing n, this clearly look like a "contracting" of economic system.
 In our analysis contracting of economic system is as if we don't use parts of initial Base, an endowment.
 And such a decrease is reducing the use of the initial Base to 0 (zero) at exponential rate, ie. with a compounding effect.
 This may be an accurate description of a mechanism of gradual reduction of growth of nearly all major western economies in the last 40 - 50 years, whilst at the same time, or because of that, inflation was going down too.
-This also seems to capture well a mechanism how the rich (providers of capital) are becoming even richer, above the rate of economic growth, and why the economic growth has a decreasing trend at the same time.
-Ie.
+This also seems to capture well a mechanism how the rich

-19 To show this, either assume that "Karl Marx" to "Adam Smith" ratio is constant or take the infimum in the series of this ratio.
+To show this, either assume that "Karl Marx" to "Adam Smith" ratio is constant or take the infimum in the series of this ratio.

-20 To show this, either assume that "Karl Marx" to "Adam Smith" ratio is constant or take the supremum in the series of this ratio.
+To show this, either assume that "Karl Marx" to "Adam Smith" ratio is constant or take the supremum in the series of this ratio.

-such an inequitable share of wealth when "Karl Marx" < "Adam Smith" results in contracting the Base in a long-term, ie. a lot of initial endowment is not used to generate output.
+(providers of capital) are becoming even richer, above the rate of economic growth, and why the economic growth has a decreasing trend at the same time. le. such an inequitable share of wealth when "Karl Marx" < "Adam Smith" results in contracting the Base in a long-term, ie. a lot of initial endowment is not used to generate output.

 It appears that this analysis and model may be quite useful in general.
 For example, according to this analysis, stagflation is a result of, or a reaction to, a high risk, rate-of-loss.
 As explained earlier, after some time, high risk, rate-of-loss decreases economic activities.
 This leads to low growth rate.
 At the same time high risk ultimately leads to high inflation rate in economic system (needed to balance high risk, rate-of-loss, as presented earlier).
 Thus, in case of stagflation, the policy focus should be on identifying the sources of high risk, rate-of-loss and eliminating them, and as a result eliminating high risk, rate-of-loss.
 As a result, growth rate will start increasing and inflation rate will start going down.
 According to our analysis, stagflation is a natural phenomenon resulting from pushing inflation too much down below the level of rate-of-loss.
-The hard part is to determine how in different countries different risk, rateof-loss may have different effects on growth rate.
-For example, it appears that the risk, rate-ofloss such as in Turkey or Nigeria will have different effects on growth rate there than it would be the case in Switzerland or the United States (see graphs in Appendix 3 and also refer to analysis in Chapter V of this article).
-We suggest such an exemplification how risk, rate-ofloss affects rate of growth to be subject of empirical research.
-There is an important human factor in perceiving risk and calculating it as a rate-of-loss, verified later by the empirical data,21 and then reacting to this by changing, or not, a level of economic activities, which affects growth rate.
+The hard part is to determine how in different countries different risk, rate-of-loss may have different effects on growth rate.
+For example, it appears that the risk, rate-of-loss such as in Turkey or Nigeria will have different effects on growth rate there than it would be the case in Switzerland or the United States (see graphs in Appendix 3 and also refer to analysis in Chapter V of this article).
+We suggest such an exemplification how risk, rate-of-loss affects rate of growth to be subject of empirical research.
+There is an important human factor in perceiving risk and calculating it as a rate-of-loss, werified later by the empirical data, and then reacting to this by changing, or not, a level of economic activities, which affects growth rate.